Table of Contents[Hide][Show]

 Tour from 5 p.m. to at least 8 p.m.

 After ducking down Yakitori Alley, part of it under railway lines, we sampled several bamboo-skewered meat and vegetable appetizers.
-Then we munched on mochi in Ginza before hopping a Tokyo Metro for the next stop, Tsukishima, an island close to Tokyo.
+Then we munched on mochi, a sweet Japanese rice cake, in Ginza before hopping a Tokyo Metro for the next stop, Tsukishima, an island close to Tokyo.

-With quieter streets we walked to our next culinary treat, Monja-yaki.
+We walked the quieter streets to our next culinary treat, Monja-yaki.
 It’s a traditional pancake made with cabbage, mochi and pork on a griddle in the middle of the table.

 Day 2—Tokyo Pop Culture Day

-After spending the first day getting acquainted to Tokyo’s traditional culture, head to the heartbeat of pop culture.
+After spending the first day getting acquainted with Tokyo’s traditional culture, head to the heartbeat of pop culture.
 Board the Ginza Line (orange line) to Shibuyu Station.

 At the intersection of the Hanzomon, Fukutoshin and Ginza Lines